philipturner/molecular-renderer/Sources/HardwareCatalog/README.md

 - Once the necessary modules are complete, stop appending to the `MolecularRendererApp` directory and write test code inside the respective `HardwareCatalog` file.
 - Rewrite the code from "MolecularRendererApp/Scenes/References" for the parts created before the switch.

-Very near-term:
-- The geometry compiler is undergoing an internal restructuring, which affects some of the public API.
-Working code inside the hardware catalog will need to change during the switch to the updated API.
-Anticipated changes are minimal; just simple replacement of keywords.
-- Without the restructuring to add lonsdaleite support, the following items can still be added to the catalog.
-More advanced machines could probably benefit significantly from more geometric flexibility.
-  - Diamond Rope
-  - Octahedral Spring

 ## Rules

 Documentation Rules: